macports/mpbb/README.md

 `mpbb-SUBCOMMAND` must define these two shell functions:

 -   `SUBCOMMAND()`:
-      Perform the subcommand's work when invoked by the driver.
+      Perform the subcommand's work and return zero on success and nonzero on failure.
--   `SUBCOMMAND-help()`:
+-   `SUBCOMMAND-usage()`:
-      Print a brief summary of the subcommand's purpose to standard output, but do not `exit`.
-The driver converts newlines to spaces in the final output.
+      Print to standard out a usage summary, a description of the subcommand's purpose, and the subcommand's options, but do not `exit`.
+The output is passed through `fmt(1)`, so single newlines are not preserved.

 Scripts may define additional functions as desired.
-For example, the `mpbb-list-subports` script defines the required `list-subports` and `list-subports-help` functions, as well as a `print-subports` helper.
+For example, the `mpbb-list-subports` script defines the required `list-subports` and `list-subports-usage` functions, as well as a `print-subports` helper.

 Subcommand scripts may use but not modify these global shell parameters: